jimutt/osmd-audio-player/README.md

+ℹ️ This project is no longer in active development.
+I still keep an eye on it and it's open for contributions/PRs but I am not working on any new feature implementations.
+The main reason being that there is an official early access audio player to be found (currently only available for donors): https://github.com/sponsors/opensheetmusicdisplay

 # 🎵 OSMD Audio player

 Unoffical audio playback engine for [OpenSheetMusicDisplay](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay).
 Successor meant to replace my previous proof of concept player & demo at https://github.com/jimutt/osmd-playback-demo.